Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Regular black holes

 \subsection{Hayward black hole}

 Another widely known regular space-time is the Hayward RBH~\cite{Hayward:2005gi}, characterized by the following metric function:

 If expressed in terms of BH mass $M$, the regularizing parameter for the Hayward BH is subject to the same limit as that of the Bardeen BH, i.e.\ $\ell \leq \sqrt{16/27}\,,M$.
-On the other hand, if expressed in terms of the more physically motivated horizon radius, the limit is instead $\ell \lesssim 0.57\,r_H$.
+On the other hand, if expressed in terms of the more physically motivated horizon radius, the limit is instead $\ell \lesssim 0.57\,r_H$ (again this is the point where $T=0$ in Fig.~\ref{fig:temperatures}).
 We note that the Schwarzschild metric function is recovered in the $\ell \to 0$ limit.
+The factor of $\sqrt{16/27}$ in the extremality condition originates from considerations similar to those we made for the Bardeen RBH in Sec.~\ref{subsec:bardeen}: with some algebraic manipulation, one sees that this condition amounts to the requirement that $\sqrt{27\ell^4M^2-16\ell^2M^4}$ is real, from which the requirement $\ell \leq \sqrt{16/27} M$ follows.

 Just as the Bardeen RBH possesses a dS core, so does the Hayward RBH.
 Indeed, introducing a dS core characterized by a (positive) cosmological constant $\Lambda= 3/\ell^2$ in order to prevent the central singularity was precisely the original justification for the Hayward BH which, just like its Bardeen counterpart, was proposed on purely phenomenological grounds.
 Nevertheless, potential theoretical origins for the Hayward BH have been investigated, and range from corrections to the equation of state of matter at high density~\cite{Sakharov:1966aja,1966JETP...22..378G}, finite density and finite curvature proposals~\cite{1982JETPL..36..265M,1987JETPL..46..431M,Mukhanov:1991zn}, theories of non-linear electrodynamics~\cite{Kumar:2020bqf,Kruglov:2021yya}, and more generally as the result of corrections due to quantum gravity~\cite{Addazi:2021xuf,AlvesBatista:2023wqm}.
 Just as with the Bardeen RBH, we shall here treat the Hayward RBH as a model-agnostic phenomenological toy model for a singularity-free space-time.